Information for anyone getting support from our services

 You have a right to confidentiality (privacy) when accessing our services.
 We will ask who you would like us to share information with and what information you’d like us to share.
 This is to make sure you get the support that’s right for you from us or other services.
 You may also want us to share information with your friends or family members.

 Depending on the support you are getting from us, there will be different people, services and organisations who we may need to share information with.
-There may be times when we need to share information, whether or not we have consent.
+It is likely there will be times when we need to share information, whether or not we have consent.
 For example, where we need to share prescribing information with other healthcare providers (GPs or pharmacies), or where the law means we have to share information.
 We will explain this to you and the reasons why.
 If you would like more information, please contact your service.

 If we're concerned about your or someone else’s safety, we may need to break your confidentiality.
 Wherever possible we will talk to you about this before it happens.